Submitted by Hugh Shanahan

 A successful BoF was run on this topic at RDA Helsinki where the above topics were initially discussed.

 This session proposal is based on a wide variety of activities - names included in parenthesis indicate individuals who have expressed an interest in this proposal.
-Software citation (Martin Fenner, Neil Chue Hong) is an active IG and WG in the RDA and providing guidelines for the citation of notebooks would be an excellent use case for these groups.
-The research library community are extensively exploring the potential of notebooks to facilitate data and software management and reproducibility (Rosie Higman, Jez Cope and Patricia Heterich).
-Notebooks provide an interesting use case for PID’s in data (Rob Quick) and likewise for computational services (Gergely Sipos, Enol Fernández and Christine Kirkpatrick).
-This meeting also provides a moment for deployment services such as myBinder (Tim Head) to engage with the RDA.
+The Software Source Code Identification WG (Roberto Di Cosmo, Martin Fenner, Daniel S. Katz) and Software Source Code IG (Neil Chue Hong, Roberto di Cosmo) are active groups in the RDA and providing guidelines for the citation of notebooks would be an excellent use case for these groups.
+In parallel, RDA BoFs on FAIR for research software have led to the proposal of an RDA/FORCE11/ReSA FAIR for Research Software WG (Michelle Barker, Paula Andrea Martinez, Leyla Garcia, Daniel S. Katz, Neil Chue Hong) that is considering what FAIR means for notebooks.
+The FORCE11 Software Citation Implementation WG (Daniel S. Katz, Martin Fenner, Neil Chue Hong) is developing guidance on citation (including notebooks) for authors, developers and journals/conferences.
+The research library community is extensively exploring the potential of notebooks to facilitate data and software management and reproducibility (Rosie Higman, Jez Cope and Patricia Heterich).
+Notebooks provide an interesting use case for PIDs in data (Rob Quick) and likewise for computational services (Gergely Sipos, Enol Fernández and Christine Kirkpatrick).
+This meeting also provides a place for deployment services such as myBinder (Tim Head) to engage with the RDA.
 Finally the Neutron and Photon Science community (Brian Matthews and Frank Schluenzen) and the relevant IG make very extensive use of notebooks and hence complements these activities.

 Additional links to informative material: